foxthefox/ioBroker.milight/README.md

 * (foxthefox) setting of state after usage of command OFF/ON
 * (foxthefox) v6 widget for RGBW; RGBWW mode switch night/weiß instead weiß/farbe
 * (foxthefox) v6 widget for RGBW, RGBWW speedup/down correction, no hide of color temp vs. color when switching night/weiß
+* (foxthefox) v5 widget for RGBW with color changing to matching the selected color
+* (foxthefox) v6 widget for RGBWW with colortemperature changing to matching the selected colortemperature

 ### 0.3.2
 * (foxthefox) V5 uses brightUp/brightDown instead brightnessUp/brightnessDown